Introduction:

 Central Agonists - These medications control the brain and instruct it not to produce or release a hormone called catecholamines.
 Due to this instruction from the central nervous system, the heart does not have to work with much force, and thus the blood flows with a reduced pressure onto the blood vessels.

-Direct Renin Inhibitors - DRI or direct renin inhibitors are the latest kind of medication to lower blood pressure.
-The main mechanism of action of these drugs is to block the chemical referred to as renin in the body.
-As a result, the blood vessels widen up, giving the blood a free flow and thus reducing high blood pressure.
+Direct Renin Inhibitors - DRIs, or direct renin inhibitors, are the latest medications to lower blood pressure.
+These drugs block the chemical renin in the body.
+As a result, the blood vessels widen, allowing the blood to flow freely and thus reducing high blood pressure.

 Vasodilators - These drugs are known to relax the inner walls of the blood vessels.
 They chiefly act on arterioles, the tiny arteries in the body.
 The direct result of this is a drastic decrease in blood pressure.